 What We Heard

 During the engagement activities, participants were asked a range of questions from general hopes and concerns about the future of housing to more specific questions about each housing initiative.
-Keep reading for a summary of what we heard from you!
+Scroll down or click here for a summary of what we heard from you!
 Or click here for a two-page “snapshot”.
 To see the full Engagement Summary Report, which includes demographics and a breakdown of each question asked, click here.
 These reports as well as the verbatim responses from community members, will be shared with Council as part of their decision-making.

 Top 3 Hopes for the Future of Housing in the City